A Visitor’s Guide to the 6 Best Beaches in Cape Town

 2. Clifton Beaches 1 – 4

-Although Clifton is really one long beach, rock formations almost divide the beach into four sections.
-Each beach has it’s own identity but all of them attract a bronzed and beautiful crowd who come for the pristine white sand.
+Although Clifton is really one long beach, rock formations almost divide the beach into four sections, all overlooked by the huge (and hikable) ‘Lion’s Head’ mountain peak.
+Each beach has its own identity but all of them attract a bronzed and beautiful crowd who come for the pristine white sand.

 Not that it really matters but as a quick guide to the Clifton beaches: Clifton 1st is the quietest and hardest to reach and attracts older residents while Clifton 2nd attracts pretty much anyone.
 Clifton 3rd beach is more popular with gay men and Clifton 4th seems to attract a young, trendy crowd as well as families, mainly because it is a Blue Flag beach and is closest to facilities and parking.
 Don’t worry about the classification of beaches though.
 We visited most of the beaches, except 1st, and felt completely comfortable at all of them.